tenstorrent/tt-metal/README.md

 page](https://github.com/orgs/tenstorrent-metal/discussions/categories/ideas).

-If you would like to formally propose a new feature, report a bug, or have issues with permissions, please through [GitHub issues](https://github.com/tenstorrent-metal/tt-metal/issues/new/choose).
+If you would like to formally propose a new feature, report a bug, or have issues with permissions, please file through [GitHub issues](https://github.com/tenstorrent-metal/tt-metal/issues/new/choose).